somaiaahmed/CODSOFT/README.md

 **Description:**

 Create a program that generates a random number between a specified range (e.g., 1 to 100) and asks the user to guess it.
 Provide feedback on whether the guess is too high or too low until the user guesses the correct number.
-This task is designed to help you practice basic input/output and conditional statements in C++.
+This game showcases the use of `std::random_device` to generate a random number within a specified range.